Blog

 2. Start with a personalized greeting

-When the recipient opens your customer feedback email, keep the engagement going by personalizing the greeting.
-You can also use a variable in the body of your template—this small touch can give your email a little something extra like The Mom Project.
+When the recipient opens your customer feedback email, keep the engagement going by personalizing the greeting with variables.
+This small touch can give your email a little something extra like The Mom Project.

 The Mom Project customer feedback email

-If you are using a personalized greeting like “Hi First Name,” you can use advanced personalization variables to specify the default text—like “there”—to replace the name.
-So if a recipient has no first name, it will appear as “Hi there,” in the email message.
+If you are using a personalized greeting like “Hi First Name,” you can use advanced personalization to specify the default text—like “there”—to replace the name in case the recipient hasn't provided it.
 Learn more about advanced personalization.

 3. Explain the purpose of the email (be specific)

-Once recipients are hooked with the initial greeting, be honest and explain why you are contacting them.
-In addition to improving your products and services like SkinCeuticals’ email, there may be other reasons why you want to hear from your customer base:
+Be honest with recipients and explain why you are contacting them.
+In addition to improving your products and services, there may be other reasons why you want to hear from your customer base:

 • What features do customers want to see in a new product?